 - Note that the some or all of the above grade boundaries may be adjusted downward based on overall class performance.
 If such as an adjustment is made, it will benefit students "on the bubble."
 In no case will the boundaries be adjusted upward.
 Also to benefit students, extra credit points will be added to students' point totals after grade boundaries are drawn.
-In this way extra credit is used to reward students who earn extra points but not to punish those students who don't. - > Students with three or less unexcused absences (see attendance policy below) will be rewarded by having their lowest exam score weighted as half that of the other two exams.
-For these students the two highest exams will be worth 32% of the final grade, and the lowest exam worth 16% of the final grade ([2 x 32%] + [1 x 16%] = 80%).
-For all other students, each of the three exams will count as 26.7% of the final grade (3 x 26.7% = 80%).
+In this way extra credit is used to reward students who earn extra points but not to punish those students who don't. - > Students with three or less unexcused absences (see attendance policy below) will be allowed to drop the lowest of the four exam scores.
+For students allowed to drop the lowest exam score, each of the three remaining exams will count as 26.7% of the final grade (3 x 26.7% = 80%).
+For students not allowed to drop the lowest exam, each of the four exams will count 20% of the final grade (4 x 20% = 80%).
+Students meeting the above attendance requirement and having earned an "A" or "B" grade for the course (≥ 90% or ≥ 80%) based on quizzes and the first three exam scores, plus extra credit from field trips and movies/videos (see below), may elect not to sit for the 4th exam (in effect dropping the 4th exam).
+All other students must sit for and receive a passing grade (≥ 50%) on the 4th exam to receive a passing grade for the course.